Neocreb/frontend-eloity-unified-ecosys/COMPREHENSIVE_REALTIME_IMPLEMENTATION_GUIDE.md

 # 📚 COMPREHENSIVE REAL-TIME IMPLEMENTATION GUIDE
-## Transform Softchat Platform from Mock Data to Production-Ready APIs
+## Transform Eloity Platform from Mock Data to Production-Ready APIs

-> **Complete step-by-step guide to implement real-time functionality across the entire Softchat platform.
+> **Complete step-by-step guide to implement real-time functionality across the entire Eloity platform.
 This guide consolidates all existing documentation and provides detailed instructions for beginners.**

 ---